jinhyung-park-info/deeplearning.ai/README.md

 # Google Tensorflow Developer Certificate

-## This repository contains study materials that were made by me (based on Coursera's Deep Learning.ai course materials) in preparation of the Google Tensorflow Developer Certificate.
+This repository contains study materials that were made by me (based on Coursera's Deep Learning.ai course materials)

+in preparation of the Google Tensorflow Developer Certificate.

+- Chapter 1.
+Computer Vision